-2024 Airhead Composting Toilet Review
+My Airhead Composting Toilet Review (After 4 Years)

-Airhead Composting Toilet Review
+My Airhead Composting Toilet Review

 I did a lot of research trying to decide between the Airhead vs Nature’s Head composting toilet for van life.
 Ultimately, I chose the Airhead over the Nature’s Head for a few reasons: